coolmule0/JLPT-N5-N1-Japanese-Vocabulary-Anki/README.md

 ## Installing

 Ensure you have python installed.
-Tested on python 3.13.
-Recommended to install project dependencies in its own virtual environment:
+Tested using python version 3.13.
+I would recommended installing the project dependencies in their own virtual environment:

 ``` bash
 python -m venv env